Juror Misconduct Offences

 - Surrender of electronic communications devices

-Sections 69 - 77 of the Criminal Justice and Courts Act 2015 ("the Act") amend the Juries Act 1974 making certain misconduct by jurors a criminal offence, as opposed to a contempt of court.
+Sections 69 - 77 of the Criminal Justice and Courts Act 2015 ("the Act") amended the Juries Act 1974, making certain misconduct by jurors a criminal offence, as opposed to a contempt of court.

 Section 77 of the Act makes clear that the creation of the new offences does not affect what constitutes contempt of court at common law.

-As such, it is envisaged that the new offences will be used to prosecute jurors where their misconduct falls within the proscribed behaviour (see Indictable Offences).
+As such, the 2015 offences should be used to prosecute jurors where their misconduct falls within the proscribed behaviour (see Indictable Offences).
 Other examples of juror misconduct will continue to be dealt with as contempt of court, or as an offence under s.20 of the Juries Act 1974 (see Summary Offences), and existing legal guidance in this regard will continue to apply.

-Section 77 of the Act also amends Schedule 1 to the Juries Act 1974 and adds the fact of a conviction for a juror misconduct offence to the list of criteria for disqualification of a person from jury service.
+Section 77 of the Act also amended Schedule 1 to the Juries Act 1974 and added the fact of a conviction for a juror misconduct offence to the list of criteria for disqualification of a person from jury service.
 The period of disqualification would be ten years.